 - That are owner-occupied or vacant and in good condition

-- Currently available in Orange County, Riverside, and San Diego
+- Currently available in Dallas, Orange County, Los Angeles, Riverside, and San Diego

 It should be noted that not all homes are eligible to be purchased by Redfin Now, and they’re only purchasing homes in select markets at the moment during what is assumed to be a test run.

 Those markets include the Inland Empire (think Riverside County) and San Diego.
-And now Orange County too.
+And now Dallas, Los Angeles, and Orange County too.

 First off, it must be either a single-family home or a townhouse/condo, the latter of which requires HOA review.